 Day 7 Hoi An Shopping

-We walked to the hostel that was about 20 minutes walk away.
-It was called Phuong Nam Hotel & Camp Villa and cost us under £10 for a private room.
+We walked to the hostel that was about 20 minutes’ walk away.
+It was called Phuong Nam Hotel & Camp Villa and now called Southern Hotel & Villa Hoi An.
+It cost us under £10 for a private room.
 It is now a 4-star hostel/ hotel and prices have gone up if you on the web.

 Our rooms won’t ready for us, so we went to the pool and relaxed until they were done and then rented out bikes for the first time.
 This cost around £4 a day and you can travel to any town and just drop them off at a moped rental shop.